thegridelectric/gridworks-proactor/CODE_OF_CONDUCT.md

 ### 2. Warning

 With a warning, GridWorks may remove your comments, commits or issues.
-She may also freeze a conversation.
+They may also freeze a conversation.

 ### 3. Temporary Ban